Mike Barber (tight end)

-Michael Dwayne “Mike” Barber (born June 4, 1953) is a former American football player; he played as a tight end.
+Michael Dwayne Barber (born June 4, 1953) is an American former professional football tight end who played in the National Football League (NFL).

 Early life and education

-Barber attended White Oak High School, where he played Quarterback, passing for over 4,000 yards, and graduated in 1972.
-He then attended Louisiana Tech where he was converted to Tight end.
+Barber attended White Oak High School, where he played quarterback, passing for over 4,000 yards, and graduated in 1972.
+He then attended Louisiana Tech where he was converted to tight end.
 He was voted a 1974 Little All-American, as was Bulldog teammate and future Pro Football Hall of Fame defensive end Fred Dean.

-He was selected in the second round of 1976 NFL Draft by the Houston Oilers.
+He was selected in the second round of 1976 NFL draft by the Houston Oilers with the 48th overall pick.
 He played for the Oilers for six years, and then finished his career playing four years for the Los Angeles Rams.
 He then retired to work in ministry.